Things You Didn’t Know About Omaha

 Come see the Omaha Stormchasers, our AAA farm team of the Kansas City Royals.
 The Omaha Royals have changed names and have a new home; now residing at Werner Park in Sarpy County.
 While Rosenblatt Stadium may be gone the action continues with high-level baseball starring many former major leaguers working their way back up or future stars working for their break into the bigs.
 Werner Park is a great, family-oriented park to sit back and enjoy a game of baseball the way it was meant to be watched.

 Visit Nebraska’s largest and most distinguished art museum.
-The museum is currently going thru construction of a major addition and renovation and should be open in 2024.
+The museum underwent a major addition and renovation in 2024.
 The museum features many permanent collections covering a wide range of history.
 Special exhibits are also on display at any given time.
 Check their webpage to review their permanent collection or their special exhibit schedule.

 Check out the Omaha weather forecast before your visit here.
 Around here they say, “Don’t like the weather?
 Just wait an hour.”
 Best to plan ahead.